someengineering/fixinventory/docs/source/setup.rst

 Install ckmetrics
 -----------------

-You install ckmetrics via python pip directly from our git repository.
+You install :ref:`component-ckmetrics` via python pip directly from our git repository.
 Please make sure you have git installed.

 If not already done in the :ref:`setup-ckcore` section, you need to install :ref:`cklib` as dependency to :ref:`setup-ckmetrics` as well.